munkycool/labsetup/README.md

 - `sudo apt install xrdp -y`
 - Check your IP address with `ip a`
 - At this stage, remote into your Ubuntu computer from your host computer using RDP.
+    - (This makes no sense because all of the directions up till know indicate that you have phisical access to the PC, so why you would remote into the Ubuntu PC I don't know)
 - `sudo apt install git -y`
 - `mkdir ~/github`
 - `cd ~/github`